-Aims Community College expects students to conduct themselves in a manner compatible with the college's function as a public educational institution.
-Students are expected to assume responsibility for their actions; to observe federal, state and local laws and college regulations; and to respect the rights, privileges and property of others.
+We expect students to conduct themselves in a manner compatible with the college's function as a public educational institution.
+You are expected to assume responsibility for your actions; to observe federal, state and local laws and college regulations; and to respect the rights, privileges and property of others.
 Complete Copy of the Student Code of Conduct

 Your academic attitude is a major factor in your success at Aims.
 You share responsibility along with your professor and other students for creating a productive learning environment.
 This includes behaving courteously and respectfully and becoming self-disciplined in your learning.